thewoolleyman/workspaces-server-setup/server_hardware_and_network_info.md

 ## Set up port forwarding from external modem to internal router

 - Use xfinity app
-- Add TCP port forwarding `Archer_C2300` for ports `80` and `443`.
-These are required for access to the gitlab installation.
+- Add TCP port forwarding `Archer_C2300` for ports `443` and `4222`.
+These are required for access to the gitlab installation and workspaces SSH, respectively.

 ## Set up port forwarding on internal router

 - Use http://192.168.1.1/webpages/login.html
-- Add NAT forwarding ("Virtual servers") for port 443 for TCP protocol to 192.168.1.200.
+- Add NAT forwarding ("Virtual servers") for port `443` and `4222` for TCP protocol to 192.168.1.200.

 # DNS info